A union at Keywords

 If the union gets the support of 50%+1 of all employees, the union is officially certified, and we move on to the next step.

 If the union gets the support of more than 35% of the employees but less than 50%, the TAT organizes a secret ballot among all the employees covered by the filling.

 If the union obtains the support of less than 35%, the status quo remains in the company and there is no union.

 Once the union has a majority, it is officially created and recognized by law.
 The employer has an obligation to recognize the union, which will have to set up a structure, elect its representatives and begin the process that leads to obtaining a collective agreement.

 Negotiation of the collective labor contract

-The employer is obliged by law to negotiate in “good faith” with the union a collective agreement.
-The latter provides for a multitude of working conditions.
-It provides for salaries, vacations, job allocation, group insurance or any other working conditions that will be duly negotiated between the parties.
+The employer is obligated by law to negotiate in “good faith” with the union a collective agreement.
+The latter sets working conditions such as salaries, vacation time, job allocation, group insurance or any other working conditions that will be duly negotiated between the parties.

-The union surveys employees to set priorities for what we want to see included in this agreement.
-It is through negotiation with the employer that we will obtain what will constitute the collective employment contract.
+The union will survey employees to set priorities for what we want to see included in this agreement.
+It is through negotiation with the employer that we will obtain what will constitute the collective agreement.

-Following this negotiation, the decision rests with the members to adopt or reject the result of this negotiation.
+Following this negotiation, the committee representing the employees will present the results of the bargaining with the employer who will decide to adopt or reject the result of this negotiation.

 whatsApp: (514) 757-0524